IBM/graphiql-cost-plugin/README.md

 npm i
 ```

-...and install the `react` peer dependency:
+...and install the `react` peer dependency.
+This is not needed if running the example in this repo:

 ```
 npm i react --no-save